DUNE/dunenpc/README.md

 * [Usage](#usage)

 ### Introduction
-This sPHENIX-specific client-side library is meant to communicate with NoPayloadDB (https://github.com/bnlnpps/nopayloaddb).
+This DUNE-specific client-side library is meant to communicate with NoPayloadDB (https://github.com/bnlnpps/nopayloaddb).
 It is a simple modification of the more general nopayloadclient (https://github.com/ligerlac/nopayloadclient).